-- 6.5 yards or meters of 1/2″ single fold bias tape (or double fold if you prefer that method) OR a 24″ square of fabric to make your own.
+- 6.5 yards or meters of 2″ total width bias tape (or just use storebought double fold and apply it using the traditional method) OR a 24″ square of fabric to make your own.

 A note about bias tape:

 These instructions are for finishing the edges with single fold bias tape using the French method.
 This is hands down the easiest way to apply bias tape.
-However, it will require you to open up store-bought single-fold bias and re-press it to only have one fold (yes, you heard correctly.
+However, it will require you to open up store-bought single-fold bias and re-press it to only have one fold, and the total width of the bias tape needs to be 2″ for this method (yes, you heard correctly.
 Manufactured “single-fold” bias tape actually has two factory folds, and double fold has 4.
 I understand that they’re referring to each side individually, but it doesn’t change how I feel about it.)
-Alternately, you can make your own bias tape by piecing together several strips or using a continuous bias tape making tutorial and cutting to 2″ wide.
-This is a great option for single fold bias tape since you only have to fold it in half and press once. (hot tip: I don’t even press it in half, I just align the two raw edges as I sew.
+Alternately, you can make your own bias tape by piecing together several strips or using a continuous bias tape making tutorial and cutting to 2″ wide. (hot tip: I don’t even press it in half, I just align the two raw edges as I sew.
 You have to work slightly slower to make this work, but it’s still faster than pressing 200+” of bias tape.)
 If you are using the continuous tape tutorial, you will need a 24″ square of fabric to get enough bias tape for the largest size with a little extra.

 If you prefer to purchase and apply double fold bias tape, that is also totally fine, but it is not included in this tutorial.
 Lastly, you could also just do a narrow double fold hem on all edges and skip the bias altogether.
 There will be tips included for that method in the instructions.